Olivier Mukendi

-Olivier Mukendi Mulaya (born 8 June 1991 in Kinshasa) is a Congolese-Belgian football striker who plays for Jeunesse Canach in the Luxembourg Division of Honour.
+Olivier Mukendi Mulaya (born 8 June 1991) is a Congolese-Belgian professional footballer who plays as a forward for Syra Mensdorf.

 Career

 Mukendi began his career in the youth from R. Union Saint-Gilloise and then joined Anderlecht, he trained first in the season 2007/2008 with the Jupiler League team from Anderlecht.
 He played his first profi game on 26 March 2009 against K.F.C.
 Germinal Beerschot for Anderlecht in the Jupiler League, he was the second youngest player in the playerpool for that game, the youngest being Romelu Lukaku.
 He is currently the top goalscorer in the reserve team from Anderlecht, he scored fifteen goals for the team, Mukendi is also the captain.
 On 26 May 2010 the 19-year-old forward extended his contract with RSC Anderlecht until 30 June 2012 and announced his movement on loan to Cercle Brugge.

 International career

 Mukendi presented Belgium on U-18 Level he played his first game 2007 and holds current four games, who scores one goal.